jdrouet/jdrouet.github.io/content/posts/202503231000-search-engine-part-3.md

         // keep moving entries until we reach approximately half size while new_collection.entries_by_name.len() < half_count && self.sharding.len() > 1 {
-            // if this happens, it means we moved everything from the old shard,
+            // if this happens, it means we moved everything from the old shard, which shouldn't be possible
             // which shouldn't happen considering that we check the number of shards let Some((shard_value, entries)) = self.sharding.pop_last() {
                 return new_collection;